 As a result, the company aims to provide competitive salaries and engage in employee development.
-Furthermore, Walmart has a money-back guarantee policy: if a consumer is unhappy with the services given, they can get all of their money returned.
+Furthermore, Walmart has a money-back guarantee policy: if consumers are unhappy with the services given, they can get all their money returned.

 It’s important to recall that everything that Walmart does in business stems from Sam Walton’s “10 rules for establishing a success”:

 - Treat your employees like partners and split the revenues evenly;

 - Share as much information as you can with your collaborators;